Rajil101/Image_Recognition/README.md

 •converted color image into grayscale for further feature detection,

-•also obtained detection process on multiple face detection in single file(image).
+•also obtained detection process on multiple face detection in single file(image) in google colab.

 **Detections**